 Dr. Terry H. Hildebrandt is a coach educator, certified coaching supervisor, executive coach, organization development consultant, researcher, entrepreneur, and author.
-In addition to serving as Director of the Evidence Based Coaching Program at Fielding Graduate University, he is also the founder and CEO of Terry Hildebrandt and Associates, LLC, an organization development and executive coaching consultancy.
+Dr. Hildebrandt served as the Director of the Evidence Based Coaching Program at Fielding Graduate University from 2018-2020.
+He is also the founder and CEO of Terry Hildebrandt and Associates, LLC, an organization development and executive coaching consultancy.
 Dr. Hildebrandt is passionate about educating professional coaches.

 Dr. Hildebrandt has worked with leaders of global business units and their teams to design and implement organizational change initiatives resulting in increased revenue, greater market share, improved executive team effectiveness, and alignment of organizational culture with new business strategies.